abbycole/BioC5361_2019/Lab7/README.md

 ### Connect to MSI
 - Connect to MSI using SSH.
 On a Mac this means opening the Terminal app and using SSH.
 On Windows this means using PuTTY to connect.

+Note: If you are accessing MSI from home you will need to connect to the VPN before you can connect.
+[Information about using VPN at the U.](https://it.umn.edu/vpn-downloads-guides)

 **Windows users**
   * Follow these instructions to configure puTTY to connect: https://www.msi.umn.edu/support/faq/how-do-i-configure-putty-connect-msi-unix-systems.
   * Alternatively, follow these instructions: